awslabs/ar-go-tools/doc/01_taint.md

 With the configuration setting above, the tool will not follow data flows through `bool` and `error` types, and not through calls to the function `myFunc` in package `myPackage`.

 #### Search Depth
-The `maxdepth` parameter controls how deep the dataflow paths can be.
+The `max-depth` parameter controls how deep the dataflow paths can be.
 By default, or if it is set to any value <= 0, the limit is ignored and the tool will search for paths of any lengths.
 Setting the depth parameter can be useful to filter out some long paths when you have alarms, so that you can focus on solving problems for the shorter paths.
 This can also be useful if you have a strong confidence in a limit of how long the paths can be between your source and sinks.
 Note that the path length is counted in the terms of number of nodes; nodes are the function calls, parameters, returns, closure creation and free variables.
 If this is set to any positive value, the analysis is not sound.

 #### Number of Alarms

-The `maxalarms` setting lets you limit the number of alarms the tool reports.
+The `max-alarms` setting lets you limit the number of alarms the tool reports.
 This is useful when many paths are reported, and you want to only focus on a few reported problems.
 Setting this parameter has no effect on the soundness of the analysis; any value <= 0 will cause the limit to be ignored.
 The default value is 0.

 #### Warning Suppression
 The use can set the setting `warn: false` to suppress warnings during the analysis.
 This means that if the analysis encounters program constructs that make it unsound, those will not be reported.
 This setting does not affect the soundness of the analysis, but it will cause the tool to not report when your program falls beyond the soundness guarantees.